Craig Kielburger Secondary School: Sports teams

 The CKSS Junior Field Hockey Team made it to the playoffs for the first time in 2013.

 In 2014, the CKSS Junior Field Hockey Team won the Tier 2 Halton Junior Field Hockey Championship.

 In 2017, the CKSS Senior Field Hockey Team finished 4th at the OFSAA Provincial Field Hockey Championship.

+In 2023, the CKSS Senior Field Hockey Team competed in the OFSAA Provincial Field Hockey Championship.

 Non-Sports teams

 FIRST Robotics Competition Team 4992, Sparbotics.